chozelinek/pyfreeling/README.md

 ### Install libxml2 and libxslt

-MacOS already provides `libxml2` and `libxslt`.
+macOS Sierra already provides `libxml2` and `libxslt`.
 They can be installed through Homebrew though:

 ```shell
 brew install libxml2